Daisy vs. aster vs. chrysanthemum — what’s the difference?

-As you’re getting into native plants, you may wonder what the difference is between familiar flowers like daisies, asters, and chrysanthemums.
-These popular plants are common in nurseries, gardens, and even grocery stores—especially during the fall.
+If you’re new to native plants, you might wonder about the difference between familiar blooms like daisies, asters, and chrysanthemums.
+These popular flowers are everywhere—in nurseries, gardens, and even grocery stores, especially in fall.

-While they share similarities, each belongs to a different plant group, with only asters native to North America.
-Let’s dig into their differences, origins, and how to select butterfly-friendly species for your garden.
+While they may look similar, only asters include species native to North America.
+Let’s explore their differences, origins, and how to choose butterfly-friendly options for your garden.

-All three plants are in the Asteraceae family
+All three plants are in the same family

 Meet the Asteraceae family